 Structure and Format

-ICR is a bi-annual journal comprising review articles, expert opinion articles and guest editorials.
+ICR is comprised of review articles, expert opinion articles and guest editorials.

 ICR is guided by overall direction from an Editor-in-Chief, supported by the Section Editors and the Editorial Board, comprising leading authorities from a variety of related disciplines.

 The journal’s contributors are recognised authorities in their respective fields.

 Peer review is conducted by experts appointed for their experience and knowledge of a specific topic.

 ICR is produced by an experienced team of Editors and Technical Editors.

 On submission, all articles are assessed by the Editor-in-Chief to determine their suitability for inclusion.